 Leap Ahead with Hopper

-Our first benchmark study on the new NVIDIA Hopper architecture.
-We present ECHELON performance numbers for 10 asset models executing on Volta, Ampere, and Hopper.
+For our first benchmark study on the NVIDIA Hopper architecture, we present ECHELON performance numbers for 10 asset models executing on the NVIDIA Volta, NVIDIA Ampere, and NVIDIA Hopper architectures.
 The longstanding trend of performance scaling with memory bandwidth continues.

 Nvidia Hopper H100 GPU 1068x592 small

-Recently, we had the opportunity to benchmark several of the new NVIDIA Hopper architectures, including the H100-PCIe, the H100-NVL, and the Grace-Hopper platform.
-While primarily targeted for use in large data centers and with demanding AI applications, NVIDIA’s flagship GPU also excels in enhancing scientific HPC applications such as SRT’s ECHELON reservoir simulator, a high-performance engineering application used in the energy industry to model field development and depletion processes for hydrocarbon assets.
+Recently, we had the opportunity to benchmark several products using the NVIDIA Hopper architecture, including the NVIDIA H100 Tensor Core GPU and the NVIDIA GH200 Grace Hopper Superchip.
+While primarily targeted for use in large data centers and for demanding AI applications, the NVIDIA H100 GPU also excels at enhancing scientific HPC applications such as Stone Ridge Technology’s ECHELON reservoir simulator, a high-performance engineering application used in the energy industry to model field development and depletion processes for hydrocarbon assets.
 Designed from the ground up to execute on GPUs, ECHELON is celebrated for its disruptive level of speed and computational performance.

-The first test results using ECHELON with NVIDIA’s Hopper family, presented here, are impressive and extend a decade-long trend of increased capability and application performance with each new hardware generation.
-In 2016 we published results showing ECHELON’s performance for three different reservoir models over three generations of GPUs: Kepler, Maxwell, and Pascal.
+The first test results of ECHELON with products using the NVIDIA Hopper architecture, presented here, are impressive and extend a decade-long trend of increased capability and application performance with each new hardware generation.
+In 2016, we published results showing ECHELON’s performance for three different reservoir models over three generations of NVIDIA GPU architectures: Kepler, Maxwell, and Pascal.
 The data demonstrated that performance increased in proportion to the memory bandwidth of the hardware.
-We published similar comparisons in 2018 and 2020 for the Volta and Ampere architectures, confirming the continuation of the trend.
+We published similar comparisons in 2018 and 2020 for the NVIDIA Volta and NVIDIA Ampere GPU architectures, confirming the continuation of the trend.
 The significance of these observations lies in the fact that performance improvements were realized as the sole result of generational hardware improvements; no hardware-dependent changes were made to the code.
 This is reminiscent of the pre-multicore era of CPU computing before 2005.
 At that time, chip vendors would double clock speeds roughly every two years, and most applications would immediately benefit and execute faster on the new hardware.
 Once clock frequencies started to approach physical limits, multi-core chips became the prevalent architecture and efficient exploitation of parallelism became the primary path to performance gains.
-Similarly, ECHELON has demonstrated consistent and proportional generational performance gains since GPU's emerged as general-purpose computing devices in 2008.
+Similarly, ECHELON has demonstrated consistent and proportional generational performance gains since GPUs emerged as general-purpose computing devices in 2008.

-With this entry, we extend our collection of performance blogs with a report on Hopper.
+With this entry, we extend our collection of performance blogs with a report on NVIDIA H100 GPUs.
 We also take the opportunity to revise our benchmarking process while preserving the core findings.
-We have increased the benchmarking suite to include ten different asset models from one of our key partners and compare ECHELON performance on Hopper against the previous two GPU generations, Ampere and Volta.
+We have increased the benchmarking suite to include ten different asset models from one of our key partners and compare ECHELON performance on H100 GPUs against the previous two NVIDIA GPU generations, the A100 Tensor Core GPUs and V100 Tensor Core GPUs.
 The models range from 84,000 cells to 6.7 million cells and include representation from both black oil and compositional models.
 Before we show details of the comparison results, we take a look at the raw specifications of the hardware under consideration.

-Each new generation of GPU from NVIDIA offers more cores, new features, and much higher performance than the last, and H100 is certainly no exception.
-It weighs in with over twice the core count of A100, introduces a number of architectural advances improving both ML and HPC application performance, and (optionally) incorporates the latest HBM3 stacked memory for a major upgrade to memory bandwidth.
+Each new generation of GPUs from NVIDIA offers more cores, new features, and much higher performance than the last, and the H100 GPU is certainly no exception.
+It weighs in with over twice the core count of the A100 GPU, introduces a number of architectural advances improving both ML and HPC application performance, and (optionally) incorporates the latest HBM3 stacked memory for a major upgrade to memory bandwidth.

-In recognition of the diverse requirements spanned by the HPC and ML industries, NVIDIA released a number of variants of H100.
-The first one released was a PCIe variant utilizing older HBM2e memory, providing 2 TB/s of memory bandwidth.
+In recognition of the diverse requirements spanned by the HPC and ML industries, NVIDIA released a number of variants of the H100 GPU.
+The first one released was a PCIe variant utilizing HBM2e memory, providing 2 TB/s of memory bandwidth.
 The SXM5 variant came next.
 With more power available to the chip, it utilizes HBM3 memory, providing 3.3 TB/s of bandwidth and higher compute performance.
-More recently, another PCIe version, the H100-NVL was released.
+More recently, another PCIe version, the H100 NVL was released.
 It was designed to be installed in pairs to handle large language models (LLMs) using even faster HBM3 memory and providing 3.9 TB/s of bandwidth per GPU.

-Alongside the Hopper GPU architecture, NVIDIA released its first-ever high-performance data center CPU.
-Appropriately named Grace, this CPU was designed to pair seamlessly with Hopper.
-Based on the ARMv9 Neoverse V2 architecture, Grace comes with 72 cores and up to 480 GB of LPDDR5X memory, providing up to 512 GB/s of CPU memory bandwidth.
-Grace is connected to Hopper through a low-latency, high-bandwidth bus called NVLink C2C, which provides a 900 GB/s cache-coherent connection between the two.
-Grace Hopper provides two advantages over a typical x86+Hopper configuration.
+Alongside the H100 GPU, NVIDIA released its first-ever high-performance data center CPU.
+Appropriately named the NVIDIA Grace CPU Superchip, it’s designed to pair seamlessly with the Hopper architecture.
+Based on the Armv9 Neoverse V2 architecture, Grace comes with 72 cores and up to 480 GB of LPDDR5X memory, providing up to 512 GB/s of CPU memory bandwidth.
+Grace is connected to Hopper through a low-latency, high-bandwidth bus called NVIDIA NVLink-C2C, which provides a 900 GB/s cache-coherent connection between the two.
+Grace Hopper provides two advantages over a typical x86+H100 GPU configuration.
 First, the performance of the Grace CPU itself is formidable, with four 128-bit vector units per core, extremely high memory bandwidth, and a substantial 189 MB of combined L2 and L3 cache.
-Second, the coherent link between Grace and Hopper greatly reduces the communication time between the CPU and GPU, reducing overall runtime.
-Since Grace is an ARM processor, recompilation is needed to run on the system.
-For ECHELON, rebuilding was a trivial exercise, and the resulting binary “just worked” on the Grace Hopper GH200 system with no further tweaking required.
-The performance gains were realized with no modifications to the code to take advantage of the CPU, and further optimization for the Grace-Hopper platform may provide more gains
+Second, the coherent link between the Grace and Hopper architectures greatly reduces the communication time between the CPU and GPU, reducing overall runtime.
+Since Grace is an Arm processor, recompilation is needed to run on the system.
+For ECHELON, rebuilding was a trivial exercise, and the resulting binary “just worked” on the Grace Hopper Superchip with no further tweaking required.
+The performance gains were realized with no modifications to the code to take advantage of the CPU, and further optimization for the Grace Hopper system may provide more gains.

 THE RAW SPECIFICATIONS

-In the six years since the introduction of Volta leading to the current Hopper architecture, the number of CUDA cores has increased by 3.6x, Double Precision FLOPS by 4.4x, and memory bandwidth by 4.3x.
-Memory bandwidth is of primary importance for high-performance scientific applications like ECHELON, since most of the code is memory bound, meaning that performance is limited by how fast data can move from main memory to the computing cores.
-A few sections of the code, such as the compositional equation of state, are compute-bound and, therefore limited by the double and single-precision floating point performance.
+In the six years between the introduction of Volta and the current Hopper architecture, the number of CUDA cores has increased by 3.6x, double-precision FLOPS by 4.4x, and memory bandwidth by 4.3x.
+Memory bandwidth is of primary importance for high-performance scientific applications like ECHELON, since most of the code is memory-bound, meaning that performance is limited by how fast data can move from main memory to the computing cores.
+A few sections of the code, such as the compositional equation of state, are compute-bound and therefore limited by the double and single-precision floating point performance.
 The chart below provides specifications for all the hardware tested.

 SRT Hopper Figures 1 SRT Hopper Figures 1